-PLEASE NOTE: While it's mostly a comedy, this production includes discussions about guns, shooting, robbery, and death.
+PLEASE NOTE: While it's mostly a comedy, this production includes discussions about guns, shooting, robbery, and suicide.

 Synopsis

 In The Gun Show, award-winning playwright E.M.
 Lewis tells the story of America’s relationship with guns through the prism of her own personal experiences.
-From a farming community in rural Oregon to the big cities of Los Angeles and New York, an actor shares Ms. Lewis’s unique perspective and true stories about America’s most dangerous pastime, with brutal honesty and poignant humor.
-Leaning neither right nor left, The Gun Show jumps into the middle of the gun control debate and asks, “Can we have a conversation about this?”
+She starts during her youth in a rural farming community where she learns about guns from her dad, has her first date with a special person at a shooting range, and then, as life's journey takes her to 'big cities' like Los Angeles and New York, finds herself in more complicated, less upbeat, and sometimes dangerous, gun situations.
+Using a light, often hilarious touch, Lewis takes us across the wide social and political terrain of America's most dangerous pastime with brutal honesty and keen understanding.
+Leaning neither right nor left, The Gun Show jumps into the middle of the gun control debate and asks, “Can we just have a conversation about this?”

 |